For independent title and escrow owners

 Yes.
 Some owners want a clean exit, some want a staged transition, and some want rollover upside with a defined operating role.

-Start with a private owner conversation.
+Start with capacity, valuation, or a quiet owner conversation.

 Tell us enough to understand the business, your timing, and what you want protected.
 The first conversation is private and owner-led.